Outbreak stage and map

 - The nests are OPM nests.
-Many moth and butterfly species build silken webbing nests in trees.
+Many moth and butterfly species build silken webbing nests in trees and bushes.
 OPM nests are usually roughly semi-spherical in shape.
 They occur almost exclusively in oak trees; are almost always attached to the trunks or branches; and are not woven among the leaves, as some other species' nests are.

-We do not require reports of adult moths.
+We do not need reports of adult moths.

-If you think you have spotted the disease, please check the symptoms section above before using our Tree Alert form:
+If you think you have spotted the pest, please check the symptoms section above before using our Tree Alert form:

 or our free App.

 Adult moths emerge from the pupae in mid to late summer.
 They live for an average of three days, during which time they mate and lay their eggs in healthy oak trees, usually high in the canopy.

 The eggs spend the winter on the trees, and the larvae/caterpillars emerge the following spring.
 Larval emergence begins about mid to late April in an average spring.
 As they grow, the caterpillars descend lower in the trees to feed and build nests, and this is when they are most likely to be seen by the public.
 It is also when they develop the irritating hairs which pose the health problems.
 They spend their days in the nests, emerging mostly at dawn and dusk to feed, although this pattern can vary.
 They can sometimes be seen processing across the ground between oak trees.

 In late June and July the caterpillars congregate in the nest to pupate into adult moths, which can take up to four weeks.
 Spent nests found after adult moth emergence will invariably contain pupae cases.